🍷

 📝Exam Study NotesWSET / CMS

-• Founded 1995 by Danish oenologist Peter Sisseck (trained at Château Rahoul under uncle Peter Vinding-Diers; agricultural engineering in Copenhagen).
-First vintage was 325 cases at $200/bottle; 75 cases lost at sea off the Azores in November 1997.
+• Founded 1995 by Danish oenologist Peter Sisseck (trained at Château Rahoul under uncle Peter Vinding-Diers; agriculture in Copenhagen; oenology in Bordeaux); first vintage 325 cases at around $200 per bottle; 75 cases lost at sea off the Azores in November 1997 sent prices toward $495 per bottle and created the founding scarcity legend

-• Biodynamic viticulture adopted from the 2005 vintage; vines bush-trained (en vaso), never fertilized or treated with pesticides.
-New oak usage has progressively decreased since early vintages.
+• Biodynamic viticulture adopted in the main Pingus parcels (Barrosso and San Cristóbal) from 2000 to 2001 and extended to Flor de Pingus from the 2005 vintage onward; vines bush-trained (en vaso), never fertilized or treated with pesticides; new oak usage has progressively decreased since early vintages, with top vintages now seeing little or no new oak